anttisalonen/progbook/rst/shop3.rst

 * On the first line we describe not only columns from the table we're querying data from, but also *another* table, namely "products_ordered".
 * Because we need a column from another table in our result, we need to *join* the other table.
 Hence we include the keywords "INNER JOIN" to join the table "products_ordered".
 * We need to tell SQLite *how* to join the other table, so we tell it to join "ON products_ordered.product_id = products.id" - meaning, if a row from the "products" table has the same ID as the "product_id" column in the "products_ordered" table then the two rows will be joined into one in the query result.
+It's worth noting here that products_ordered.product_id is a foreign key to products.id.

 There are different kinds of joins like outer join, left join etc. but in practice inner join, where two tables are joined at the intersection (i.e. when a foreign key matches the primary key of a row in another table) is the most common.